 Spain sold 3.53 billion euros of five- and 10-year bonds earlier in the day, the top end of the target range.
 Demand was weaker than it had been at previous sales but was still almost double the amount sold, giving Spain record-low borrowing costs.

 "Spain remains one of the best performers in terms of fundamentals and structural reforms versus other periphery countries," said Annalisa Piazza, a market economist at Newedge.

 Last week, Spain sold 5 billion euros of inflation-linked bonds and Italy sold 14.25 billion of debt.
 Both Spain and Italy secured about half their funding programmes for this year.

 Some strategists say the EU elections could destabilise some of the euro zone governments at home.

 In Greece, a strong showing by anti-bailout parties may hurt an already-fragile coalition, potentially paving the way to national elections.
 In Italy, a poor result for Prime Minister Matteo Renzi's party might weaken his drive for the swift reforms he promised when he took power in a party coup.

-But many in the market said selling pressure was always going to be temporary as long-term investors had not participated.
+But BNP Paribas rate strategist Patrick Jacq said the selling pressure was always going to be temporary as long-term investors had not participated.

 The political uncertainty may still make rating agencies cautious when they decide on Friday on the ratings of Greece, Portugal, Spain, France, the Netherlands and the UK.

 "The political situation - you have to take that into account as a ratings agency," said Elwin de Groot, senior market economist at Rabobank.
 "It is better to wait for the outcome of EU elections and see if stability is maintained."
-(Editing by Jeremy Gaunt)
+(Editing by Nigel Stephenson, Larry King)